Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ### Temporary Storage of Incoming Dataset

-By default, the temporary storage location is set to `/payloads` in the `appsettings.json` file.
+By default, the temporary storage location is set to use `Disk` and stores any incoming files inside `/payloads`.
+This can be modified to user a different location, such as `Memory` or a different path.

-To change the temporary storage location, locate the `./InformaticsGateway/storage/temporary` property in the `appsettings.json` file and modify it.
+To change the temporary storage path, locate the `InformaticsGateway>storage>localTemporaryStoragePath` property in the `appsettings.json` file and modify it.

 > [!Note]
 > You will need to calculate the required temporary storage based on the number of studies and the size of each study.